What’s the Deal with R-22 and R-410a being ILLEGAL? Phase Out Process

 Phase Out Process

 But that doesn’t mean the old refrigerants are illegal!
 Quite the opposite.
-This reduction in use of current standard refrigerants for new refrigerants is called a ‘phase out’ and usually done in steps.
+This reduction in the use of current standard refrigerants for new refrigerants is called a ‘phase out’ and is usually done in steps.
 The first step is often the introduction of the new material.
 For an entire industry to implement the usage of this material takes time.
 An HVAC machine that takes r22 Freon can not take R-410a or any other refrigerant.
 You can only use what the machine was designed for.
 So, the old systems are phased out and the new systems are built.

 So what happens when they stop producing old products?